hpc/pavilion2/docs/tests/run.rst

 ^^^^^

-For the existing **slurm** scheduler, this means writing an sbatch script (``kickoff.sbatch``), and scheduling it via the sbatch command.
+For the existing **slurm** scheduler, this means writing an sbatch script (``kickoff.sbatch``) and scheduling it via the sbatch command.
-Since slurm sbatch script allows us to set all options within the script, we do so to allow for easier debugging of Pavilion.
+Since the slurm sbatch script allows us to set all options within the script header, we do so to allow for easier debugging of Pavilion.

 It's up to the Pavilion user to make sure the test's slurm settings are such that the test will eventually get an allocation.